Medical School is, and always has been, extremely competitive.

 These two medical schools have very difficult decisions to make.
 They have to decide who are the very best amongst a sea of excellent applicants.
-And their duty goes beyond simply allocating the space to the highest achievers, those who may deserve it most.
+And their duty goes beyond simply allocating the space to the highest achievers, it’s about those who may deserve it most.

 Medical schools are selecting the doctors of the future – those who will look after the health of many generations across the course of their career, and who will rise through the ranks to, in turn, train new doctors and shape the health service of the future.